pabrcno/bilog/README.md

 - **Mock authentication** for demo purposes, with clear extension points for real auth.
 - **Unit testing** focused on backend logic and utilities.

+### Centralized Typing & Data Validation

+- **Centralized Types**: All core types (users, appointments, time slots) are defined in a single place using Drizzle ORM and `drizzle-zod`.
+This ensures:
+  - Type safety across the entire stack (database, backend, frontend)
+  - Consistency and maintainability (no duplicated or out-of-sync types)
+  - Zod schemas are generated directly from the Drizzle schema, so validation and types are always in sync.

+---

+### UI Library

+- **shadcn/ui**: The UI is built using [shadcn/ui](https://ui.shadcn.com/), a modern, accessible, and customizable component library based on Radix UI and Tailwind CSS.
+This provides a strong foundation for usability, accessibility, and rapid development.

 ---

 ## Recommended Next Steps for Production